 San Francisco Chinatown is the largest Chinese community on the West Coast, and the second largest in the United States surpassed only by New York City's.
 It's one of the most exotic-feeling parts of San Francisco and at times, you may hear more Chinese spoken on Stockton Street than on the streets of Hong Kong.
 It's also an interesting mix of tourist attraction and ethnic enclave and small enough to see in just a couple of hours.
 Most people would agree it's a great place to visit.

-Chinatown is best mid-day when all the shops are open and streets are busy.
+Chinatown is best to see mid-day when all the shops are open and the streets are busy.
 It gets quiet very soon after dark.

 Visiting San Francisco Chinatown

 Three annual festivals honor the city's Chinese heritage.
 Chinese New Year and the Autumn Moon Festival draw street-clogging crowds to Chinatown.
-The Dragon Boat Festival is held on Treasure Island, with free shuttles available.
+The Dragon Boat Festival is held accross the bay in Oakland.

 - Chinese New Year: This lunar festival usually takes place between late January and early February.
-There's a big street fair and you can use our guide to find out how to see the San Francisco Chinese New Year Parade.
+There's a big street fair and Chinese New Year Parade.